 Methods Camp is a two-week intensive course to get all incoming PhD students in economics to ensure that everyone are familiar with some technical tools before the main courses start.
 There are two week-long and separate parts: The first deals with general mathematical tools: Calculus, Analysis, and Linear Algebra.
-The second part is more specific and deals with with probability and statistics.
+The second part is more specific and deals with probability and statistics.

 If you plan to take part in this course, please fill out this brief survey such that we know a bit about how many students there will be and something about your background.
 Looking forward to see you in August!

 - Instructor: Justin Valasek

 - office: D222

 - lectures: Week 33 (Aug 14–18), two daily sessions: 1015-1200 and 1415-1400 in Karl Borch Auditorium (exception: Wednesday 2023-08-16 will be in Auditorium Q).